 Elephant & wildlife monitoring

 During the afternoons you will be located high up in the jungle treetop in a purpose built viewing tower / tree house, located within an elephant corridor and overlooking the elephants traditional grazing grounds.
-You will be collecting data on the spatial and temporal distribution of passing elephants and will observe how local villagers and elephants interact.
-You may even get to spot other wildlife that just so happens to be passing by – keep an eye out for the elusive Sri Lankan leopard.
+Here your tasks are split into two categories, the first is noting observations on how elephants and local villagers interact, the second is observing the passing elephants, collecting data on their spatial and temporal distribution.
+Keep an eye out for the elusive Sri Lankan leopard whilst you’re up in the trees, as you might spot him alongside a variety of other wildlife in the area.

-You will have the opportunity to use GPS, camera / sound traps and remote sensors to develop strategies to conserve the local wildlife.
+Some of the technology you will get a chance to use here include remote sensors, sound traps, camera traps and GPS tracking in order to help develop strategies to conserve the local wildlife.

-You will be heavily involved within the local communities to help them live in harmony with elephants, with the ultimate aim being to assess and subsequently reduce the conflict between the two.
-This conflict is one of the major factors in the drastic reduction of elephant populations in Sri Lanka over the past century.
-Your input on the programme will be play an integral role in making a difference.
+You will be heavily involved within the local communities to help them live in harmony with elephants, with the ultimate aim being to evaluate and subsequently decrease the conflict between the two.
+Over the past 100 years this struggle has been the main reason for the substantial decline of the Sri Lankan elephant populations, so your input on the programme will play a vital role in restoring the balance between animals and humans.

 Trekking through dense jungles and over wetlands you will be walking along an elephant grazing trail and recording any findings.
-The purpose of this is to investigate the abundance of elephants outside of the national park, seasonal variation and habitat preference.
+The purpose of this is to understand the number of elephants residing outside of the national park, seasonal variations in behaviour and any preferences in their habitat or food selections.
 You will also get to observe wildlife and various habitats as well as visiting forest hermitages.

 You will get to spend a session at the Weheragala Tank looking for Sri-Lankan elephants to then observe and photograph for ID purposes.
-You will also have to fill in an elephant identification data sheet to note any different psychical features of individual elephants with the aim to build up a catalogue to monitor numbers, social organisation and movement inside and outside the park.
+You will also have to fill in an elephant identification data sheet, this not only to helps to build up a catalogue of elephant numbers, their movement both inside and outside the park and their social organisation, but also notes any different physical features of individual elephants themselves.

 During this time, you will also get to monitor other amazing wildlife including mugger crocodiles, water buffalo, macaque monkeys, birds and maybe even leopards where data collected will be logged into the system.